-- Share-based payment reflects the fair value of share options granted under our Option Plan during the year, as required by and determined in accordance with IFRS 2 Share based payment (refer to Note 12(e) to the financial statements included elsewhere in this annual report). - 2 Mr. Baart was appointed on June 10, 2015.
+Share-based payment reflects the fair value of share options granted under our Option Plan during the year, as required by and determined in accordance with IFRS 2 - Share based payment (refer to Note 12(e) to the financial statements included elsewhere in this annual report).

-Members of our supervisory board receive a board fee of \in 25,000 per year and the chairperson receives a board fee of \in 30,000 per year.
-In addition, each board committee chairperson will receive \in 5,000 per year for service on such committee, and each other member of a board committee will receive \in 3,000 per year for service on such committee.
-The chairperson of the nominating and corporate governance committee will receive \in 3,000 per year for service on that committee.
-On June 10, 2015, our shareholders approved an amendment of the compensation policy whereby members of the supervisory board may be granted an additional compensation in cash of \in 40,000 per year or a grant of options with an underlying value of \in 80,000 per year.
+Members of our supervisory board receive a board fee of € 25,000 per year and the chairperson receives a board fee of € 30,000 per year.
+In addition, each board committee chairperson will receive € 5,000 per year for service on such committee, and each other member of a board committee will receive € 3,000 per year for service on such committee.
+The chairperson of the nominating and corporate governance committee will receive € 3,000 per year for service on that committee.
+On June 10, 2015, our shareholders approved an amendment of the compensation policy whereby members of the supervisory board may be granted an additional compensation in cash of € 40,000 per year or a grant of options with an underlying value of € 80,000 per year.